-Is organic food actually healthier?
-Are the benefits of eating organic worth the expense?
 When you hear the word organic, what comes to mind?
-You may associate it with healthy living.
-Or the wellness industry.
-Or food that’s better for the environment.
-On the flip side, you may say it’s too expensive.
-Unnecessary.
-And unaccessible for certain populations.
-Regardless, knowledge is power.
-As you navigate this growing section of the grocery store, it’s important to know what organic means and how to get the most bang for your buck—for the sake of your wallet, your body, and the planet.
-To begin, we’ll define what organic food is.
-Then, we’ll dive into research-based health benefits of eating organic.
-We’ll end with budget-friendly tips for shopping organic produce.
+You may associate it with seasonal eating, the wellness industry, or food that’s better for the environment.
+On the flip side, you may say it’s too expensive and inaccessible.
+No matter your stance, knowledge is power.
+As you navigate this growing section of the grocery store, it’s important to know what organic means and how to get the most bang for your buck.
+What are the benefits of eating organic?
+And is it worth the price?
+To begin, we’ll define what organic food is and we’ll end with budget-friendly tips for shopping organic produce.

 What Does Organic Mean?

-In essence, the term “organic” refers to the way agricultural products are grown and processed.
-The regulations vary across the globe.
+The term “organic” refers to the way agricultural products are grown and processed—however, regulations vary across the globe.
 Many countries have their own organic standards and certification programs.
 For example, the rules are stricter in Europe.
-In the U.S., organic crops must be grown must be grown without the use of synthetic herbicides, pesticides, and fertilizers.
+In the United States, organic crops must be grown without the use of synthetic herbicides, pesticides, and fertilizers.
 They also can’t contain bioengineered genes (GMOs).
 For organic businesses operating in multiple countries, they must maintain different organic certifications in each country where they operate.

 What makes Livestock organic?